 In 2015, at the first World Hepatitis Summit in Glasgow, the ZeShan Foundation started a conversation with the US CDC Division of Viral Hepatitis and the WHO Western Pacific region.
 Together, they explored the idea of creating an international funding mechanism to support hepatitis elimination efforts.
 And with ZeShan Foundation’s seed funding, the Hepatitis Fund was finally registered in Geneva in late 2019.

-Thanks to its funders’ leadership and dedication, the Hepatitis Fund can now support catalytic programmes in the fight against hepatitis.
-It’s a testament to the power of collaboration and philanthropy’s impact on global public health.
+Thanks to its funders’ leadership and dedication, the Hepatitis Fund can now support catalytic programmes in the global effort against hepatitis.